kwilkos/cxf/celtix-distribution/src/main/samples/management/README.txt

 If we set JMXEnabled to be true, we should set up the MBServer's
 <property> to make sure the MBServer can be accessed by jconsole.
-Setting the PlatformMBeanServer to be true means that Celtix's MBServer is getted from PlatformMBeanServer.
-Note: in this case we should pass an option to JVM "-Dcom.sun.management.jmxremote", which means the platformMBeanServer can be monitored by local jconsole.

-Setting the PlatformMBeanServer to be false means that celtix's MBeanServer is created by itself.
 We can set the JMXConnectorServer to run in a separated thread or to run in the daemon mode, and we can set the JMXServiceURL which is used by Jconsol to connect with the MBeanServer.